PD-Mera/object-detection-data-synthesis/README.md

 - Random Transparency
 - Random Perspective Transform
 - Seamless Clone
+- Grayscale

 ## Error and TODO

-- Sometimes seamless clone does not work
+- [ ] Sometimes seamless clone does not work
-- Input parameter for each augment
+- [x] Input parameter for each augment